sanskrit/raw_etexts_english/blogs/manasataramgini/2010-02-10_a-pan-indian-tale-of-the-natha-yogin-s.md

 +++
-title = "A pan-Indian tale of the nAthaxa0yogin-s"
+title = "A pan-Indian tale of the nAtha yogin-s"

 +++
 The lore of the nAtha siddha-s is of pan-Indian distribution.
 Its